Mystaras/ctf-writeups/23-m0lecon-teaser/pwn/SmallStringStorage/README.md

                 return;
             }

-            //NOTE: it look for the last page in the map int slot = (int)HashCommon.mix(curr) & this.mask;
+            //NOTE: it will skip over the indexes that have an un-matching hash int slot = (int)HashCommon.mix(curr) & this.mask;
             if (last <= pos) {
                 if (last >= slot || slot > pos) {